godotengine/godot/modules/game_help/Terrain3D/doc/api/class_terrain3dmeshasset.rst

 - |void| **set_height_offset**\ (\ value\: :ref:`float<class_float>`\ )
 - :ref:`float<class_float>` **get_height_offset**\ (\ )

 Vertically offset the origin point of a mesh asset.
 You can also set this when painting.
+For example, if you have a 2 meter diameter rock with the mesh origin point in the center, but you want all rocks to be sitting on the ground, you could enter 1 or 0.9 here and it will be placed near its edge.

 .. rst-class:: classref-item-separator